thangtrung93/crypto_dashboard/README.md

 # Crypto Dashboard
-## Tracking the performance of coin pricein the current date
+## Tracking the performance of coin price in the current date